-We specifically note that, in accordance with FHFA commitments made in response to a previous OIG evaluation report, in May 2016 DER issued internal guidance for conducting risk assessments to support risk-based supervision of the Enterprises.
+We specifically note that, in accordance with FHFA commitments made in response to a previous OIG evaluation report,2 in May 2016 DER issued internal guidance for conducting risk assessments to support risk-based supervision of the Enterprises.
 The guidance includes defined terms, measures, and formats for credit, market, and operational risk.
 As committed in the management response, DER has provided training to all Enterprise examination staff on the revised risk assessment procedures.
-As part of our ongoing evaluation process, in the first
+As part of our ongoing evaluation process, in the first quarter of 2017 DER will assess the effectiveness of the new approach and determine if any revisions are needed before the mid-year risk assessment process commences in 2017.

-&lt;sup>1 The titles of the Reports are: FHFA's Targeted Examinations of Fannie Mae: Less than Half of the Targeted Examinations Planned for 2012 through 2015 Were Completed and No Examinations Planned for 2015 Were Completed Before the Report of Examination Issued and FHFA's Targeted Examinations of Freddie Mac: Just Over Half of the Targeted Examinations Planned for 2012 through 2015 Were Completed.
+1 The titles of the Reports are: FHFA's Targeted Examinations of Fannie Mae: Less than Half of the Targeted Examinations Planned for 2012 through 2015 Were Completed and No Examinations Planned for 2015 Were Completed Before the Report of Examination Issued and FHFA's Targeted Examinations of Freddie Mac: Just Over Half of the Targeted Examinations Planned for 2015 Were Completed.

-&lt;sup>2 Utility of FHFA's Semi-Annual Risk Assessments Would Be Enhanced Through Adoption of Clear Standards and Defined Measures of Risk Levels (EVL-2016-001), January 4, 2016.
+2 Utility of FHFA's Semi-Annual Risk Assessments Would Be Enhanced Through Adoption of Clear Standards and Defined Measures of Risk Levels (EVL-2016-001), January 4, 2016.